-You need to see this ergonomic office gear if you're working from home
+Best Ergonomic Office Equipment in 2021: Best Chair, Keyboard, Mouse to Work From Home

 When it comes to chairs, the Smugdesk Ergonomic Mesh Chair is a rock-solid purchase.
 It has fantastic lumbar support, a multifunction headrest, high-quality mesh, and is relatively affordable considering everything it has to offer.

-Logitech comes out on top for both keyboards and mice, with the Logitech Ergo K860 being the best overall keyboard for your home office.
+Microsoft comes out on top for the keyboard section, with the Microsoft Sculpt being the best overall keyboard for your home office.
 The split design is a staple for ergonomic keyboards, as it offers a more natural and pain-free typing experience once you get the hang of it.
-Add that together with the generous palm rest and quiet keys, and it does a great job at justifying its price.
+Add that together with the generous palm rest, and it does a great job at justifying its price.

-And, of course, there's the Logitech MX Master 3 as the mouse camp.
+And, of course, there's the Logitech MX Master 3 as the mouse champ.
 This is a staple piece of gear for a lot of people that work from home, and there's a good reason for that.
 The MX Master 3 feels great in the hand, is incredibly precise, and has tons of ways for you to customize it to ensure your workflow is as smooth as can be.

+Joe Maring was a Senior Editor for Android Central between 2017 and 2021.
+You can reach him on Twitter at [@JoeMaring1.